Great

 Nouveau Clown Institute in 2009.
 He's on Facebook, but he's

-three decades at Footsbarn's 35th Anniversary Celebration in 2006, where we watched
+decades at Footsbarn's 35th Anniversary Celebration in 2006, where

-an adaptaion of Julius Caesar by a French-speaking company from Niger,
+we watched an adaptaion of Julius Caesar by a French-speaking

 Ced Curtis: Still